June 08, 2022 by Bojana Krstic

-Thanks to the rise of social media, it has never been easier for all individuals, including high-profile ones, to get their messages out in the world.
+Thanks to the rise of social media, it’s easier than ever for everyone, including high-profile individuals, brands, and corporations, to get their message out across the world.

-However, there is another, much darker side of social media platforms.
-The one characterized by trolling, cyberbullying, misinformation, libel, and slander on social media.
+However, there is another much darker side of social media platforms — the one characterized by trolling, cyberbullying, libel, and defamation on social media.

 What Is Defamation?